Barry Dempster

-Barry Edward Dempster (born 17 January 1952) is a Canadian poet, novelist, and editor.
+Barry Edward Dempster (17 January 1952 – 27 November 2025) was a Canadian poet, novelist and editor.

-Career
+Life and career

 Barry Dempster was born in Toronto, Ontario, and educated in child psychology.
-He is the author of two novels, a children's book, three volumes of short stories, and sixteen collections of poetry.
+He was the author of two novels, a children's book, three volumes of short stories, and sixteen collections of poetry.
 Dempster's prose was first noticed by renowned Canadian editor and writer, John Metcalf, for his anthology Third Impressions (Oberon Press) in which Metcalf showcased three promising young authors.
 A contract from Oberon Press soon followed for the publication of two collections of highly praised short stories.
 Quarry Press came forward with an offer to publish his first novel, The Ascension of Jesse Rapture, which also received excellent reviews.

-Dempster has twice been nominated for the Governor General's Award for literature—for his first book, Fables for Isolated Men (Guernica, 1982), and for The Burning Alphabet (Brick Books, 2005), which also won the Canadian Authors Association Jack Chalmers Award for poetry.
-In 2010 and 2015 he was a finalist for the Ontario Premier's Award of Excellence in the Arts.
+He was twice nominated for the Governor General's Award for literature—for his first book, Fables for Isolated Men (Guernica, 1982), and for The Burning Alphabet (Brick Books, 2005), which also won the Canadian Authors Association Jack Chalmers Award for poetry.
+In 2010 and 2015, he was a finalist for the Ontario Premier's Award of Excellence in the Arts.
 In 2013, Dempster was a finalist for his second novel, The Outside World, (Pedlar Press, 2013) for Ontario's Trillium Award.

 From 1990 to 1997, he was poetry and reviews editor for Poetry Canada, which quickly became one of Canada's most esteemed literary magazines.
 For over 10 years, he was the mainstay of the publication in the role of reviews editor and then poetry and reviews editor, as it changed ownership and staff.
 During this time, Dempster became known for his helpful, supportive letters to submitting writers, his astute book reviews and his "New Voice" discoveries of some of Canada's finest poets.